wso2/docs-is/en/identity-server/next/docs/guides/users/manage-administrators.md

 This guide walks you through the steps of managing an administrator account.
 If you are the owner or an existing administrator in the organization, you can add new administrators or delete existing administrator accounts.

-!!! note
-    You cannot manage the user profiles of other administrators or update their passwords from the WSO2 Identity Server Console.
-Administrators must [manage their own profiles and passwords]({{base_path}}/guides/your-is/is-self-service/#change-password) using the **My Account** portal.

 ## Add an administrator

 Administrators of your organization can follow the steps below to add another administrator: